First Tobacco 21 law in Colorado, a bold step

 Preemption with a bonus

 CRS 39-22-623 is a preemption on licensing cigarettes.
-This preemption promotes the sale of cigarettes to cities and counties to receive a greater portion of gross state cigarette tax.
+This preemption promotes the sale of cigarettes to cities and counties.
+If they do not license cigarettes, the city will receive a greater portion of gross state cigarette tax.
 Aspen’s action to defy state statute for the public’s health is valiant.

 *It should be noted that Edgewater, CO has also fully licensed all tobacco products; the first and only other city in the state.